 Ever notice who gets the most attention at a mixer?
 It’s the person who has something interesting to say and uses it to start a dialogue with others.
 That’s what your brand should strive to be on your social sites.

 Rather than hard selling or going on and on about your products, use social media to create an ongoing dialogue with visitors.
 Ask them questions and share interesting anecdotes.
 Use the opportunity to build relationships and let them turn into sales opportunities organically.

 Say, “our company would love to cater your daughter’s wedding,” instead of “you won’t find a better catering service,” and see how a subtle sales pitch can engage a customer.

-At a mixer, you can add to the conversation by pulling out your smart phone and sharing pictures of your recent employee outing.
+At a mixer, you can add to the conversation by pulling out your smartphone and sharing pictures of your recent community event where employees volunteered.
 On social media, you can use the same kids of images, videos, links and other content to liven up the dialogue.